AriFordsham/GHCWiki/commentary/compiler/backends/llvm/installing.md

 The back-end also lives in a Git repository where the actual development work is done, this can be found at [ https://cgi.cse.unsw.edu.au/\~davidt/cgit/cgit.cgi/Thesis%20GHC%20Dev/](https://cgi.cse.unsw.edu.au/~davidt/cgit/cgit.cgi/Thesis%20GHC%20Dev/).
 The Git repository only includes the core back-end, not the changes needed to the rest of GHC.

 **Update (24/03/2010)**: The changes required to LLVM for it to work with the back-end have been accepted upstream.
-You now just need to grab a recent 2.7 (since Pre-release1) build of LLVM or build your own copy from SVN trunk.
+You now just need to grab a recent 2.7 (since Pre-release1) build of LLVM or build your own copy from SVN.

 # Installing